Summer is here and with it kids are coming home from college and you're leaving for long awaited vacations.

 OUT: Lawn and landscaping equipment

 Remember some of the items you will use throughout the summer, like weed killers, gasoline, propane and pool chemicals should be stored inside and shouldn’t be exposed to high temperatures.
+Make sure they're clearly labeled and locked up away from the kids.

 IN: Winter clothing and outerwear